CarVac/MeleeConchRuleset/ruleset.md

 Input: A device that measures or detects movements/force from a user's body used to influence the Output

-Actuator: A part of an Input that a user interacts with in order to change the value read by that Input
+Actuator: The part of an Input that a user can interact with in order to change the value read by that Input

 Output: A value sent from the controller to the game console